 Then it’s time to start pushing your luck.
-You roll the dice one by one, deciding on the number of rolled hazards, how far you want to push.
-Or, if you’re feeling lucky, you can roll all the desired dice at once and get a focus token as a reward (that can be used to skip the dice later on).
+You roll the dice one by one, deciding on the number of rolled hazards, and how far you want to push.
+Or, if you’re feeling lucky, you can roll all the desired dice at once and get a focus token as a reward (it can be used to skip the dice later on).
 But you can’t control the hazards this way, so you likely won’t roll as many dice – or you will spin more likely.

 It’s a great system of risk and reward.
 Gear changes simulate reality and you feel just like racing for real.
 You will accelerate, cruise, then brake hard for the hairpin, just like Lewis Hamilton.